Ishvara: Advaita Vedanta

-The Advaita Vedanta school of Hinduism proclaims that at the empirical level Ishvara is the cause of the universe and the one who awards the fruits of every action.
+The Advaita Vedanta school of Hinduism proclaims that at the empirical level, Ishvara is the cause of the universe and the one who awards the fruits of every action.
 He is defined as the one without likes and dislikes, as well embodied with compassion (vaiṣamya Nairgghṛṇya doṣa vihīnaḥ).
 Ishvara is that which is "free from avidyā (ignorance), free from ahaṃkṛti (ego-sense), free from bandhana (bondage)", a Self that is "pure, enlightened, liberated".

-Having accepted and established Ishvara, Advaita Vedanta proclaims that the real nature of Ishvara (existence, consciousness and bliss) is non different from the real nature of an individual.
-This gives room in Advaita Vedanta to show the nature of Ishvara as both the material and instrumental cause of this universe and the individual who is limited in his own capacities as unreal and declare that there is oneness between the two having negated the qualities.
+Having accepted and established Ishvara, Advaita Vedanta proclaims that the fundamental nature of Ishvara (existence, consciousness, and bliss) is non-different from the fundamental nature of an individual.
+This gives room in Advaita Vedanta to show the nature of Ishvara as both the material and instrumental cause of this universe and the individual who is limited in his own capacities as unreal, and declare that there is oneness between the two, having negated the qualities.
 This establishes Ishvara as 'saguṇa' or with attributes from the empirical existence and 'nirguṇa' from the absolute sense.
-This oneness is accepted only at the level of 'mukti' or ultimate realization and not at the 'vyavahara' or empirical level.
-At the absolute level there is no otherness nor distinction between Jiva (living being) and Ishvara, and any attempts to distinguish the two is a false idea, one based on wrong knowledge, according to Advaita Vedanta.
+This oneness is accepted only at the 'mukti' or ultimate realization level and not at the 'vyavahara' or empirical level.
+At the absolute level, there is no otherness nor distinction between Jiva (living being) and Ishvara, and any attempts to distinguish the two are a false idea, one based on wrong knowledge, according to Advaita Vedanta.

 Other Advaitin Hindu texts resonate with the monist views of Adi Shankara.
 For example, Isa Upanishad, in hymn 1.5-7, states Ishvara is "above everything, outside everything, beyond everything, yet also within everything"; he who knows himself as all beings and all beings as himself – he never becomes alarmed before anyone.
-He becomes free from fears, from delusions, from root cause of evil.
-He becomes pure, invulnerable, unified, free from evil, true to truth, liberated like Ishvara.
+He becomes free from fears, delusions, and the root cause of evil.
+He becomes pure, invulnerable, unified, free from evil, accurate to truth, liberated like Ishvara.

+When the universe is not manifest, Shankara conceives of Ishvara as abiding in a state of dreamless sleep.
+The universe's manifestation occurs when Ishvara is in a dreaming state, wherein Ishvara is visualizing the universe owing to its memory of previous creations.
+Just as the state of dreaming is dependent on memory (not separate from the mind), the universe does not have an existence separate from Ishvara.
+Ishvara's knowledge is thus a necessary condition for the universe's existence.